 Q. Can I get help paying for my prescriptions?

-A. To help with prescription costs, you should first enrol in B.C.’s Fair PharmaCare Plan.
+A. To help with prescription costs, you should first enroll in B.C.’s Fair PharmaCare Plan.
 This program provides income-based coverage to individuals and families, based on income tax data from two years ago.
 If your income decreases, you can apply for an income review directly with Fair PharmaCare.

 If your prescription is not covered by Fair PharmaCare, ask your doctor about getting a Special Authority for it to be included in your coverage.